Evaluating the Healthy Housing Initiative

 The HHI premise is simple enough: Combine the affordable housing and case management expertise of Catholic Charities agencies with the primary care and behavioral health expertise of Catholic health systems to reduce chronic homelessness.

 HHI seeks to house, serve and treat 698 formerly chronically homeless persons by December 31, 2024, a goal of reducing homelessness by 20%; to reduce hospital utilization of the newly housed residents by 25%; and to connect 35% of the newly housed to primary care and behavioral health services.
-These numbers are based on the 2019 HUD Point in Time homeless count.
+These numbers are based on the 2019 U.S. Department of Housing and Urban Development (HUD) Point in Time homeless count.

 The five HHI Catholic Charities agencies and their Catholic healthcare partners are: